Skip to Content

 Coral snake venom can cause delayed respiratory failure.

-Though antivenin is effective, challenges remain in quickly diagnosing coral snake bites and administering treatment.
+Though prompt medical attention is crucial and following proper snake bite first aid can significantly improve outcomes, antivenin is effective, challenges remain in quickly diagnosing coral snake bites and administering treatment.

 Public awareness and emergency response continue improving.